 - 3 oz vegetable oil

-- 3 tsp vanilla bean paste
+- 3 tsp vanilla bean paste can substitute vanilla extract for paste

 - 3 eggs room temperature and whisked